 A healthy morning meal doesn't just give kids the fuel they need to power through their busy day.
 It's also the perfect opportunity to sneak in foods they don't get enough of.
-While the typical American breakfast can be a great way for kids to eat more whole grains, fruit and low-fat dairy, breakfast foods inspired by cultures around the globe can help kids eat more vegetables and new flavors, too.
+The typical American breakfast can be a great way for kids to eat more whole grains, fruit and low-fat dairy.
+Even better, including breakfast foods inspired by cultures around the globe can help kids eat more vegetables and try new flavors, too.

 Looking to global cuisines is a smart alternative for kids who get bored eating the same thing over and over.
 That's especially important because the way foods taste is a major factor in what kids do — or don't — eat.

-Your kids can enjoy whole-grain cereal or waffles on some days and on other days, try some of these top international picks:
+Your kids can enjoy whole-grain cereal or waffles some days.
+On other days, have them try some of these top international picks:

 - Mexico: South of the border, it's not uncommon for kids to eat tortillas with beans and shredded beef or chicken.
 Similar to a sandwich, this quick, invigorating breakfast provides protein and dietary fiber from the beans.

-- Israel: One of the biggest benefits of an Israeli breakfast is that it includes both vegetables and fruit, as well as healthy fats.
+- Israel: One of the benefits of an Israeli breakfast is that it includes both vegetables and fruit, as well as healthy fats.
 A typical breakfast consists of olives, cheese, vegetables, bread and fresh juices.
-A fun Israeli recipe to make with school-age kids is to thread chunks of cheese and vegetables such as peppers, tomatoes, cucumbers and pitted olives on wooden skewers.
+A fun Israeli recipe to make with school-age kids is skewers with chunks of cheese and vegetables such as peppers, tomatoes, cucumbers and pitted olives.

 - Kenya: A traditional Kenyan breakfast includes porridge made from maize (corn), sorghum or millet.
 It may be served with peanuts or fish and boiled sweet potatoes or cassava.